Irish health system struggling to recover from cyberattack - WTMJ

 Ransomware attacks are typically carried out by criminal hackers who scramble data, paralyzing victims’ networks, and demand a large payment to decrypt it.
 Irish officials say a ransom has been demanded but they will not pay it.

+“The government will not be paying any money,” Justice Minister Heather Humphreys told broadcaster RTE.
+“We will not be blackmailed.”

+The Irish Association for Emergency Medicine urged people not to turn up at hospitals’ emergency departments unless they have a genuinely urgent need to do so.
+It said that electronic ordering of blood tests, X-rays and scans is not available, and clinicians have no access to previous X-rays or scan results.
+Many hospitals’ telephone systems are also not functioning because they are carried on computer networks, it added.

-“There are serious concerns about the implications for patient care arising from the very limited access to diagnostics, lab services and historical patient records,” the Health Service Executive said in a statement late Monday.
+The Health Service Executive said in a statement late Monday that there were “serious concerns about the implications for patient care arising from the very limited access to diagnostics, lab services and historical patient records.”

 “Our priority is keeping our patients safe and maintaining essential care and support services,” it said.